Skip to content

 These trials are focused on investigating potential therapies for Crohn’s disease (CD), ulcerative colitis (UC), microscopic colitis and their associated complications.
 Researchers are involved in several multi-center pharmaceutical trials evaluating new medications for CD and UC.

-A Phase 3, Multicenter, Randomized, Double-blind, Placebo-controlled Study of Oral Ozanimod as Induction Therapy for Moderately to Severely Active Crohn’s Disease
+A Multicenter, Randomized, Double-Blind, Parallel-Group Study to Assess the Efficacy and Safety of Oral Etrasimod as Induction and Maintenance Therapy for Moderately to Severely Active Crohn’s Disease

 Motility Expand answer